 This isn't just about time off.
 It's about giving yourself the chance to start this new chapter on steadier ground.

-Don’t Do This Alone
+Don't Figure This Out Alone

-If Hello, Bundle had existed when I went on leave, I would have taken those extra 12 weeks.
-But parental leave consulting wasn’t a thing back then.
-That’s why I created this business.
+If Hello Bundle had existed when I went on leave, I would have taken those extra 12 weeks.
+But parental leave consulting wasn't a thing back then.
+That's why I created this business.

-We’ll comb through your state laws, your employer’s policies, and your insurance benefits.
-We’ll explain your legal protections, show you how to push back on HR if needed, and even help you secure job protection if you don’t qualify for FMLA.
+We comb through your state laws, your employer's policies, and your insurance benefits.
+We explain your legal protections, show you how to push back on HR if needed, and help you secure job protection even if you don't qualify for FMLA.

-Because no parent should have to figure this out alone.
-And no parent should ever feel forced to quit when they still have time and money waiting for them.
-If you’re approaching the end of your leave and wondering if more time is possible, book a call with Hello, Bundle.
-We’ll help you find out exactly what extended leave you qualify for, so you can take the time you need without leaving benefits on the table.
+If you're approaching the end of your leave and wondering if more time is possible, book a free intro call with Hello Bundle.
+We'll help you find out exactly what extended leave you qualify for, so you can take the time you need without leaving a single benefit on the table.